Tech, Device, and Data Co : Study Concept

 open drawer

-• What tools are needed to achieve the requested data?
+• What tools and technologies are needed to support required data collection?

-• Will there be interoperability between the tech and EDC, sites and data management companies?
+• Will systems be interoperable across technologies, EDC, sites, and data management vendors?

-• How will 'missing' data be handled?
-Biostatistics can be handled differently?
+• How will missing data be defined, monitored, and handled analytically?

 What aspects of the study concept should they inform?